wsafight/craftinginterpreters-zh/src/content/docs/calls-and-functions/readme.md

+---
+title: 24. 调用和函数
-# 24.调用和函数 Calls and Functions
+description: Calls and Functions
+---

 > Any problem in computer science can be solved with another level of indirection.
 Except for the problem of too many layers of indirection.
 >